cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

   4. Double-click __Main__ to open this __Scene__ in **Scene Editor** and **Hierarchy Manager**.

 ## Adding a road
-Our main character needs to run from left to right on a road composed of blocks.
+Our main character needs to run from left to right on a road composed of cubes (blocks).
 Let's make the road by using a built-in cube.

   1. Right click on __Scene Node__ in the **Hierarchy Manager**, then choose __Create --> 3D Object --> Cube__